percona/everest-doc/docs/reference/faq.md

         You can retrieve logs from the pods associated with this deployment.

-???+ Question "Do we have any logs for frontend actions, like nginx logs, to troubleshoot issues between the frontend and the Percona Everest API"
+???+ Question "Do we have any logs for frontend actions, like Nginx logs, to troubleshoot issues between the front end and the Percona Everest API??"

     **Answer:**
     The logs will be accessible in the console of the web browser.

 ???+ Question "Are there any additional resources that are not included in the image?"

-    For instance, is there a resource that handles the API calls and interacts with individual resources?
-Should we check its logs for troubleshooting when issues arise?
+    Is there a resource that manages the API calls and interacts with the individual resources?
+Should we check the logs for troubleshooting when issues arise?
 Alternatively, does the Everest API communicate directly with the Everest operator resources?
-In that case, should we match the "Percona operator" issue with the corresponding Everest resource and address the problem from there?
+If so, should we correlate the **Percona operator** issue with the corresponding Everest resource and address the problem from that point?

     **Answer:**